MicrosoftDocs/defender-docs/defender-xdr/mssp-access.md

 3. **Create access packages for MSSP resources Customer Microsoft Entra ID: Identity Governance**

-    Access packages are the collection of rights and accesses that a requestor will be granted upon approval.
+    Access packages are the collection of rights and accesses that a requestor grants upon approval.

     To do so, in the customer AD tenant, access Identity Governance: Access Packages, and add **New Access Package**.
 Create an access package for the MSSP approvers and each analyst tier.
 For example, the following Tier 1 Analyst configuration creates an access package that: